-11 Indications of a Good Company Culture
+11 Signs of a Good Company Culture

-Not just colleagues but friends: A great work environment is a breeding ground for genuine friendships.
+Not just colleagues, but friends: A great work environment is a breeding ground for genuine friendships.
 When coworkers choose to spend time with each other, even outside of the office, you know that the professional dynamic is going to be just as positive.

 Workplace involvement: A good company culture support involvement and provide positive, fun ways for their employees to get together for personal and professional development activities, both within and outside normal company hours.
 And the success of the company culture is indicated in the level of involvement by each employee.
 For example, if the company is sponsoring a charity event or fundraiser on a Saturday morning and most everyone in the organization shows up willingly, you know that the employees feel invested and excited to be there.
 On the other hand, make sure the company does not expect you to give up too much of your personal time.
 You want to make sure you have an excellent work/life balance.

 Transparency: Secrets or a lack of communication from the top down creates a culture of insecurity and uncertainty.
 Workplaces with positive cultures support a philosophy of transparency so that every team member feels they know where they stand and where the company is headed.

 Clear mission and values: A good company culture doesn’t just manifest itself out of thin air.
 First, it has to be articulated and communicated throughout the organization, and then it can be lived out by the leadership and employees at every level.
 Positive company culture has values that every employee knows by heart.
 These values and this mission are accessible and branded into all of the company’s internal and external communications.